Shigekazu Shimazaki: Biography

 Four months later, Shimazaki was again on board Zuikaku and participated in the raid on Trinkomalee on 9 April 1942, during which he led 18 "Kates" and bombed the ground facilities of the port city of the British-ruled Ceylon.

 A month later, Shimazaki participated in the Battle of the Coral Sea.
 On the morning of 7 May 1942, his attack group took off Zuikaku in search of the US aircraft carriers.
 They were unable to find the carriers, however, but did locate the fleet oiler USS Neosho and its escort destroyer USS Sims instead.
 After further fruitless searching, Shimazaki's colleague from Shokaku, Lt Cdr Kakuichi Takahashi, ordered him to take the torpedo bombers home rather than waste their ordnance on small targets.
 Shimazaki complied, while Takahashi attacked with his dive bombers, sinking Sims and heavily damaging Neosho.
 Later that evening, he took part in an attempted night attack on the US carriers.
 However, the group was jumped by F4Fs before they could find their targets, and nine planes - primarily crewed by division and section leaders - were lost.
 Shimazaki's group took particularly heavy losses - five planes lost out of nine - but he survived to return to Zuikaku.

 The following day - 8 May 1942 - Shimazaki led Zuikaku's "Kates" in the attack on USS Lexington.
 Teaming up with his Shokaku counterparts, they succeeded in crippling the carrier, which later sank (The previous day, aircraft from Lexington had sunk carrier Shoho).
 However, his plane took heavy damage, forcing him to ditch on his return.

 In July 1942, Shimazaki was transferred to Kure Naval District.
 He spent the rest of his career as a ground-based air officer.
 He was promoted to commander in October 1944.

-Shimazaki was killed in action in January 1945, near Taiwan, as a staff officer of the IJN 3rd Air Fleet.
+Shimazaki was killed in action in January 1945, near Taiwan, as a staff officer of the 3rd Air Fleet.
 He was posthumously promoted two ranks to rear admiral.